Frequently asked homeowner and designer concrete countertop questions:

 Q5: Would concrete countertops be good for outside use—as in an outdoor barbeque countertop?
 How will a colored concrete counter hold up in the sunshine?

 Concrete is perhaps the most common building material for exterior use on the planet, however polished and pigmented concrete require special consideration when placing outdoors.
 The effects of freeze/thaw along with the wear and tear from weather and natural elements can degrade the polished surface if proper care is not taken.
 The UV rays from sunlight can fade some types of pigments, most notably the class of pigments known as “organic.”
-CHENG Pro-Formula Concrete Countertop Mix and the NeoMix Original Concrete Countertop System are both safe for use outdoors.
+CX Pro-Formula Concrete Countertop Mix and the NeoMix Original Concrete Countertop System are both safe for use outdoors.
 Unlike many of our competitors’ products, the synthetic oxide pigments used in our products are color-fast and non-fading, even our reds, greens and blues.

 If you live in an area where your concrete countertop will be subject to freeze/thaw conditions, we recommend covering them when not in use during the winter months.